NCAS-CMS/cms-website/pages/cylc8.md

   * ```sci_bg``` : background job on random sci machine
   * ```sci[1-8]``` : background job on specific sci machine

 Note that multiplexing is no longer needed to submit jobs to Jasmin.
-There are still some issues if a host is not available or not fully functional.
-We have not yet set up support for the new Jasmin servers.
+There are still some issues if a host is not available or not fully functional, due to be fixed at Cylc 8.3.5.

+We are working on support for submission to the new Jasmin servers as these become available.

 You can test submission to each of the platforms with the workflow u-dj398.